vmware-archive/AndroidIntelliJStarter/README.md

 We recommend that you fork robolectric for your project.
 For details on how to set up your fork to easily sync with pivotal/robolectric, see "Open Source Robolectric" below.

 Note that Robolectric unit test require SDK v10 (2.3.3) with Google APIs.
 If you do not install this SDK then you will not be able to run Robolectric's own test suite.

 ## 3. IntelliJ: Settings, Libraries, and SDKs
 **Open YourProject in IntelliJ 10.5 or higher.**

 ### Import IntellijSettings.jar
 Import support/IntellijSettings.jar to automatically configure your SDKs and other important settings:

 File => Import Settings => YourProject/support/IntellijSettings.jar

 If everything goes well everything will be fixed when IntelliJ restarts.

-### My IntelliJ SDKs are Broken!
+### Troubleshooting: My IntelliJ SDKs are Broken!
 Something about your machine's configuration does not match our settings.
 Manually fix all using the following instructions.
 Likely issues include:

 - Are you are not running IntelliJ 11.X?
 - Android SDKs are not installed in ~/android-sdk-macosx/.